Women and Retirement Wealth: How Confidence Builds Security

 Traditional finance defines “alpha” as excess return over a benchmark.
 Behavioral finance adds a second alpha: emotional discipline.

 Men are statistically more prone to overconfidence bias, which drives frequent trading and timing errors (Barber & Odean, 2011).
-Women, by contrast, show higher financial conscientiousness, trading ~45% less and maintaining more balanced portfolios (Morningstar, 2023).
+Women, by contrast, are often observed to trade less frequently and maintain steadier portfolios (Morningstar, 2023).

 Every unnecessary trade adds frictions — fees, taxes, and lost compounding.
 By trading less, women avoid these drags and allow winners to mature.
 This consistency also reduces sequence-of-returns risk — the danger of selling or withdrawing during a downturn.